azmelekin/azmelekin.github.io/_posts/2017-10-05-UsingRMarkdown.md

 names(EconNews)[2:10] <- colName
 ```

-Scrapping the table for Latino/Hispanic group.
+Scraping the table for Latino/Hispanic group.
 Essentially, the code for this is the same as above but need to point to the appropriate url.

 ``` r